 As You Contemplate the Job

 Don't underestimate the amount of work involved in rebuilding your engine.
 You have to take the engine out, remove a heap of tinware (the cooling shrouds etc), the inlet manifold, the heads themselves, the cylinders, the pistons, then start the process in reverse, making sure each piece is clean and fits right.
 And maybe your heads will need work or replacing you won’t know for sure until you remove and inspect them.
 It's straightforward, but it DOES take time, so you can't just say, "I'll do it next weekend" and expect the car to be back on the road on Monday.
 As a first time effort -- there will ALWAYS be something that bogs you down (a part you hadn't thought of, or the heads needing work for example).
-But if you are prepared to take your time, and go carefully at it, and be prepared for the inevitable frustrations it will bring, it can be done by anyone with a small amount of mechanical knowledge, and who has a few essential tools, such as a good set of box-end wrenches (ring spanners), a torque wrench (absolutely essential), and various screw drivers, pliers etc. And read the relevant parts of Bentley too.
+But if you are prepared to take your time, and go carefully at it, and be prepared for the inevitable frustrations it will bring, it can be done by anyone with a small amount of mechanical knowledge, and who has a few essential tools, such as a good set of box-end wrenches (ring spanners), a torque wrench (absolutely essential), and various screw drivers, pliers etc. And read the relevant parts of the Bentley or Haynes workshop manual too.

 Using new rings will help fill the grooves in the piston, but not completely as the grooves actually widen slightly from the rings pounding against the upper and lower sides of the groove as the piston moves up and down, so the fix isn't total on old pistons.
 And to compound it, the cylinder will be worn too (from the rings scraping on them), so the piston becomes a sloppy fit and more gases can squeeze down the sides; plus the fact that the rings are pushing out against a slightly larger (worn) cylinder, so the gap in the rings is bigger than it should be.